-- a) Check the appearance of the coolant. - b) Coolant with glycol: Check the glycol content. - c) Coolant with Scania Anti-corrosive: Check the anti-corrosive content.
+- a) Check the appearance of the coolant. - b) Coolant with only glycol: Check the glycol content. - c) Coolant with only Scania Anti-corrosive: Check the corrosion inhibitor.

-The coolant composition is also described under "Starting and running".
+The composition of the coolant is described in detail under "Starting and running"